seinecle/umigon-family/README.md

 - the least dependencies possible
 - each module should serve a function in a stand-alone fashion

+## Release
+release v0.201 is in the works

 ## Docs
 - see the [umigon-docs](https://github.com/seinecle/umigon-family/tree/main/umigon-docs) module for an overview
 - or check the readme in each module